apache/pulsar/site2/docs/helm-overview.md

 ```

 For the purposes of continuity, these charts have some Kubernetes objects that cannot be removed when performing `helm delete`.
-It is recommended to *conciously* remove these items, as they affect re-deployment.
+It is recommended to  remove these items, as they affect re-deployment.

-* PVCs for stateful data: *consciously* remove these items.
+* PVCs for stateful data: remove these items.
     - ZooKeeper: This is your metadata.
     - BookKeeper: This is your data.
     - Prometheus: This is your metrics data, which can be safely removed.